fablnt/nmpde-projects-Bettonte-Lacagnina-Lentini/README.md

 | `seeding_region` | Region where protein seeding begins                   | `"Amyloid-Beta deposits"`    |
 | `orientation`    | Fiber orientation                                     | `"axon-based"`               |

+The available values for the seeding region variable are : "Tau inclusions", "TPD-43 inclusions", "Amyloid-Beta deposits".
+The available values for the fiber orientation are: "radial", "circumferential", "axon-based".

 - To set the dimension of the problem you need to modify the following variable ([(Line 54)](include/FisherKolmogorov.hpp#L54)) in the `FisherKolmogorov.hpp` file:
 ```cpp
 static constexpr unsigned int dim = 3;